Nitinkatiyarcse/Think-speek/README.md

-# Think-speek
+# ThinkSpeek
-thinkspeek monitaring tempreture and humidity system
+temperature and humidity monitor using raspberry pi and aws iot